Species of the Marvel Cinematic Universe: Chitauri

-They also appear in the Disney+ series Loki (archival footage), What If...?, and Hawkeye.
+They also appear in the Disney+ series Loki (archival footage), What If...?, and Hawkeye (flashback).

 Clandestines

-The Clandestines, introduced in Ms. Marvel, are a group who claim to be Djinns that were exiled from their home Noor dimension.
-Their presence on Earth is shown to be tied to the background of series protagonist Kamala Khan and her family.
-Kamala's great-grandmother Aisha is revealed to be a former Clandestines in a flashback sequence set in the period upto the Partition of India.
-In 1942 Aisha leaves the group, falls in love with a human man named Hasan, and gives birth to Sana, Kamala's grandmother.
+The Clandestines (based on the Marvel Comics storyline ClanDestine), introduced in Ms. Marvel, are a group who claim to be Djinn that were exiled from their home Noor dimension.
+Their presence on Earth is shown to be tied to the background of the family of series protagonist Kamala Khan.
+Kamala's great-grandmother Aisha is revealed to be a former Clandestines in a flashback sequence set in the period up to the Partition of India.
+In 1942, Aisha leaves the group, falls in love with a human man named Hasan, and gives birth to Sana, Kamala's grandmother.
 In 1947, the other Clandestines find Aisha, and their leader, Najma, kills her.
 The other members include Fariha, Aadam, Saleem, and Kamran, who tries to protect Kamala from the other Clandestines when they attempt to forcibly use her to return home.

 The Clandestines appear in the Disney+ series Ms. Marvel.

 Deviants

-Deviants are a race of organic beings introduced in Eternals, created by the Celestial Arishem.
+Deviants (based on the Marvel Comics race of the same name) are a race of organic beings introduced in Eternals, created by the Celestial Arishem.
 Like Eternals, they are sent to planets to ensure the development of intelligent life, creating the necessary conditions to birth a Celestial.
 Deviants achieve this by eliminating the apex predators of planets, allowing populations to grow.
-However, unlike Eternals, Deviants evolve, and eventually become a threat to intelligent life themselves.
+But unlike Eternals, Deviants evolve from absorbing traits from those they killed and eventually become a threat to intelligent life themselves.
 Eternals are revealed to have been sent as replacements with the additional mission to eliminate Deviants.

 On Earth, Deviants are believed to have been eliminated by Eternals led by Ajak in 1521, until their resurgence in 2024.
-One of these Deviants, Kro, kills Eternals Ajak and Gilgamesh and absorbs their abilities.
+The Deviant leader, Kro, kills Eternals Ajak and Gilgamesh and absorbs their abilities to gradually evolve into a sapient being until being killed by Thena.

 Dwarves

-Dwarves, introduced in Avengers: Infinity War, are an ancient race of skilled forgers and blacksmiths hailing from the realm of Nidavellir.
+Dwarves, (based on the Marvel Comics race of the same name) introduced in Avengers: Infinity War, are an ancient race of skilled forgers and blacksmiths hailing from the realm of Nidavellir.
 They are ruled by King Eitri.
 They are close allies of the Asgardians, and after being asked by Odin, forged Mjolnir.
-Unlike the comics, Eitri was shown to be larger than normal.

 Eitri appears in Avengers: Infinity War, when Thor, Rocket, and Groot arrive on Nidavellir.
 They find Eitri who informs them that Thanos killed the rest of the Dwarves after they forged the Infinity Gauntlet.

 Dwarves also appear in the Disney+ series What If...?.